ParallelTask/dinoloop/wiki/controllers.md

     @HttpGet('/no-proceed')
     noproceed(): void {
-        // ends response, would not pass on the result to next middleware setTimeout(() => this.response.json('response sent after 2 seconds!'), 2000);
+        // ends response, would not pass on result to next middleware setTimeout(() => this.response.json('response sent after 2 seconds!'), 2000);
     }
 }